pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 )
 ```

-…and while the constraint will not be enforced, the "ON DELETE CASCADE" will still be implemented,
+…and while the constraint will not be enforced, the "ON DELETE CASCADE" will still be implemented by
-i.e. when a reminders list is deleted, all of its associated reminders will also be deleted,
+``ForeignKey`` triggers created in ``SyncEngine`` setup, i.e. when a reminders list is deleted, all
-and everything will be synchronized to all devices.
+of its associated reminders will also be deleted, and everything will be synchronized to all devices.

 ## Record conflicts